July 8-19, 2019

 Who can participate?

-Students who will be in the 6th through 8th grades in Fall 2017.
-SPICE camp is designed to yeild maximum benefit to girls.
+Students who will be in the 6th through 9th grades in Fall 2019.
+SPICE camp is designed to yield maximum benefit to girls.
 Preference is given to girls and non-gender conforming applicants.
-For boys who are intersted in a similar experience, we recommend camps from the Science Factory, Nearby Nature, and the Boys and Girls Clubs.
+For boys who are intersted in a similar experience, we recommend camps from the Eugene Science Center, Nearby Nature, and the Boys and Girls Clubs.

 What is the participation cost?

 Camp tuition is $350.
-Some scholarships are available.
+Scholarships are available and awarded on need-basis.

 1274 University of Oregon